-Hassan Waddimba will spend his Professional Fellowship at the Developmental and Behavioral Pediatrics section of the University of Oklahoma Health Sciences Center.
+Hassan Waddimba spent his Professional Fellowship at the Developmental and Behavioral Pediatrics section of the University of Oklahoma Health Sciences Center.

 Hassan Waddimba understands the unique challenges that face Ugandan citizens with disabilities, and has committed much of his life’s work to reversing negative trends in disability employment.
 He works as a program associate for the East Africa Center for Disability Law and Policy.
 In this role, he has been responsible for research, information, and documentation.